rackerlabs/support-how-to/content/cloud-backup/update-the-rackspace-cloud-backup-agent.md

 ### Update the agent for apt-based systems, like Ubuntu, Debian, and Vyatta

-You might want to review [Install the Cloud Backup agent on Linux](/how-to/rackspace-cloud-backup-install-the-agent-on-linux) before performing these steps.
+You might want to review [Install or update the Cloud Backup agent on Linux](/how-to/rackspace-cloud-backup-install-the-agent-on-linux) before performing these steps.